Florence Mahoney

-Asi Florence Kezia Omolara Peters; born 6 January 1929) is a Gambian Creole or "Aku" author and historian, and was the first Gambian woman to be awarded a PhD.
+Asi Florence Kezia Omolara Peters; born 6 January 1929) is a Gambian Creole, or "Aku", author and historian, and was the first Gambian woman to be awarded a PhD.

 Background and early life

 Florence Mahoney was born in 1929 in Bathurst, Gambia, to Lenrie Ernest Ingram Peters (1894–14 February 1968) and Kezia Rosemary.
 Lenrie was a Sierra Leone Creole, while Rosemary was a Gambian Creole or Aku.
-Because Gambian Creoles or Akus are descendants of Sierra Leonean Creoles who worked and settled in The Gambia, Mahoney has ties on both sides to Sierra Leone.
+Because Gambian Creoles, or Akus, are descendants of Sierra Leonean Creoles who worked and settled in The Gambia, Mahoney has ties on both sides to Sierra Leone.

 The Peters family was of West Indian or, more likely, Nova Scotian Settler descent (making them descendants of the original black American founders of the 1792 Freetown settlement and possibly direct descendants of Thomas Peters himself).
 The family was also related to the prominent Sierra Leonean Creole Maxwell family that produced Joseph Renner Maxwell, the first African graduate of the University of Oxford, and the son of a colonial chaplain.
 Florence was one of five children – including the late Dr Lenrie Peters and actor Dennis Alaba Peters – whose parents had met in the 1920s and married within the same decade.
 Her father, Lenrie Ingram Peters, was a graduate of Fourah Bay College and because of that institution's affiliation with Durham University was also a graduate of the latter university.
 Peters was the longest serving editor for the Gambian Echo and a staunch advocate for the rights of indigenous Gambians.
 He was a pan-Africanist and used to read poetry to Lenrie Jr. as a child.

 Education

-Mahoney attended St. Mary's Anglican Primary (1935–39) and then the Methodist Girls' High School (1939–44) and passed her Senior Cambridge School Certificate.
-Mahoney was then sent to St Elphin's Boarding School for girls in Derbyshire, England.
-After finishing, Mahoney attended Westfield College (now Queen Mary, University of London) and received a bachelor's degree with honours in History in 1951.
-Mahoney then attended the University of Oxford's St Hilda's College, where she obtained a postgraduate degree in Education in 1952.
-Mahoney later studied at the School of Oriental and African Studies (SOAS), University of London, where she obtained a PhD in History in 1963 with her dissertation "Government and Public Opinion in the Gambia, 1816–1914".
+Mahoney attended St. Mary's Anglican Primary (1935–39) and then the Methodist Girls' High School (now Gambia Senior Secondary School) (1939–44) and passed her Senior Cambridge School Certificate.
+She was then sent to St Elphin's Boarding School for girls in Derbyshire, England.
+After finishing, she attended Westfield College (now Queen Mary, University of London) and received a bachelor's degree with honours in History in 1951.
+Mahoney went on to attend the University of Oxford's St Hilda's College, where she obtained a postgraduate degree in Education in 1952.
+She later studied at the School of Oriental and African Studies (SOAS), University of London, where she obtained a PhD in History in 1963 with her dissertation "Government and Public Opinion in the Gambia, 1816–1914".
 Mahoney was the first Gambian woman ever to be awarded a PhD.